SenterisTeam/DSentBot/README.md

 ### Using

 - Add bot to your server
-- Send "s!help" to show commands
+- Send "@botUserName help" to show commands